pseudophpt/pseultra/README.md

 To test `pseultra`, first make the tool you'd like to test from the root directory using `make -C <tool_name>`, and then test it from the root directory with `<tool_name>/unit-tests/test`

+## Contributing

+Please read [CONTRIBUTING.md](CONTRIBUTING.md) details on our code of conduct, and the process for submitting pull requests to us.

+## Authors

+- **pseudophpt**

+See also the list of [contributors](https://github.com/pseudophpt/pseultra/graphs/contributors) who participated in this project.

 ## Versioning

 `pseultra` uses SemVer as a versioning system